-Waterway caretakers have complained about it for decades, but no one seemed to know why duckweed, considered the world’s fastest-growing plant, spreads so rapidly in many lakes and ponds.
+Waterway caretakers have complained about it for decades.
+Most people barely even noticed it.
+But no one seemed to know why duckweed, considered the world’s fastest-growing plant, spreads so rapidly in many lakes and ponds.
 Now, a group of researchers seems to have found the answer, claiming it’s all about the plant’s capability to grow quickly in the dark.

 The duckweed family includes 37 species and can be found pretty much all over the world.
 Also known as Wolffia, the plants float on water, are easy to harvest, and can even grow on wastewater.
 They range from less than a millimeter to only a few millimeters in size and lack roots, containing only the green stuff you see floating frond.